wp-plugins/fantasy-sports/readme.txt

 All Professional and Major Sports Supported

-Big 6:
-College Basketball, College Football, National Basketball Association (NBA), Football (NFL), Hockey (NHL), Friendly Internationals
+Big 6: College Basketball, College Football, National Basketball Association (NBA), Football (NFL), Hockey (NHL), Friendly Internationals

-Soccer:
-World Cup, Italian Serie A, Eng.
+Soccer: World Cup, Italian Serie A, Eng.
 Premier League, Spanish Liga Primera, Champions League, Friendly Internationals, Euro Championship

-MMA:
-UFC, Bellator, Dream, XFC, One FC, Invicta, Legacy FC, Cage Warriors, MFC, World Series of Fighting, RFA
+MMA: UFC, Bellator, Dream, XFC, One FC, Invicta, Legacy FC, Cage Warriors, MFC, World Series of Fighting, RFA

-… and many more coming with version 2!
+Golf: PGA
+Drag Racing: Nascar
+With our plugin you can create any contest for any sport or event.

 Select one, many or all  organizations to be included in your site.
-In the Admin Control Panel of your WordPress or PHPFox site, you can set which organizations you want to have on your site.
+In the Admin Control Panel of your WordPress, you can set which organizations you want to have on your site.
 You have total control.

 Use it for Leagues of all kinds.
 Create your own custom pools on top of the automated ones too!
 That is right, you can create custom pools for just about anything using the admin panel.
 You are NOT limited to the games supported by the plugin.
 You can create your own pools easily.
 You can allow your Members to create their own contests based on the pools you create!
 Make money by taking a rake per contest and/or set an exchange rate for virtual currency.